 The typical surgery includes removal of the cataract, clearing of the lens capsule and placement of the clear intraocular lens implant into the capsule.
 However, 10 to 30 percent of cataract patients experience a delayed clouding in the posterior lens capsule.
 When this happens, the surgeon must use a laser to make a small opening in the posterior capsule to restore normal vision.
 This procedure is called a posterior capsulotomy; it is painless and only takes a minute or two.
 Vision usually improves within minutes.

-If you feel the effects of cataracts in your daily life, Dr. K can help.
+If you feel the effects of cataracts in your daily life, our eye doctor in Lancaster can help.
 Contact us today and schedule a consultation to discuss cataract surgery in Lancaster with our team.
 Call (717) 735-6700 to make an appointment.